 Many Muslims, therefore, spend the entire night in prayers.

-Surah 97 of Holy Quran gives a reference to this Night.
+Surah 97 of the Holy Quran gives a reference to this Night.

 The surah reads as follows: